 At Goodrell Middle School we utilize a standards-referenced grading (SRG) along with the grading standards provided by The International Baccalaureate Organization for the Middle Years Programme (MYP).
 Students progress and grades are based on a student’s ability to demonstrate proficiency of grade level standards.
 Student scores are are determined by a 4 point scale with Level 3 representing proficiency of the grade level standards.
 The separation of academics and behaviors will increase the accuracy of grades.
 These scores are determined by a Citizenship and Employability Skills Rubric.
 The teachers score the students on Academic Conduct, Work Completion, Working with Adults, and Working with other Students.
 Click HERE for the rubric.

-The SRG Grading Scale:
+The SRG Grading Scale (for Topic Scores):

 District SRG Grading